 Okay, now that you’ve met the topstitch and the edgestitch, let’s talk rules…

 NOTE: If you’re ready to begin this journey and would like to buy my recommended tools and supplies, please click HERE!

 Rules of Topstitching & Edgestitching

 Rule #1: Stitch slowly.
 This is the only way to end up with a beautiful line of topstitching or edgestitching.

 Rule #2: For a prettier, even stitching line, use a slightly longer stitch length like 3.5 to 4.0mm, depending on the weight of your fabric.
 The heavier or thicker your fabric, the longer the stitch length.
 Click HERE to learn how to change your stitch length!

-Rule #3: When using the heavier topstitching thread, loosen tension slightly.
+Rule #3: When using the heavier topstitching thread, you may have to loosen tension slightly.
 But stitch a sample BEFORE you tamper with your tension.
-Then, if you think you need to loosen your tension, do so in half increments until you get the look you want.
-Click HERE to learn how to adjust tension.
+Then, if you think you need to loosen your tension, do so in half increments and retest.
+Repeat until you get the look you want.
+Click HERE to learn how to adjust tension!

 Rule #4: If your fabric is slippery or very lightweight or your test sample is puckering, layer a water-soluble stabilizer or a strip of tissue paper close to the feed dog.